Fun things to do in Bath with kids

 As well as firing young imaginations, there are also lovely views from here – for best access, follow the Bath Skyline walking trail.

 Celebrate carnival culture with this vibrant street procession of fabulous costumes, dance and live music.
-Starting at The Bath Recreation Ground, the carnival will make its way through the city, ending in Sydney Gardens with live bands, DJs, food and drink stalls, drumming and dance workshops, a super pirates kids’ zone and lots more!
-The theme is Mother Earth – Natural Habitats.
+Starting at The Bath Recreation Ground, the Bath Carnival will make its way through the city, ending in Sydney Gardens with live bands, DJs, food and drink stalls, drumming and dance workshops, a super pirates kids’ zone and lots more!

-Europe’s largest dedicated children’s literature festival is a nine-day event with talks and activities for kids, aimed at inspiring imaginations.
+Europe’s largest dedicated children’s literature festival is a nine-day event in September/October with talks and activities for kids, aimed at inspiring imaginations.

 Young book lovers are given a chance to meet the creators of their literary heroes – past authors have included Harry Hill, Cressida Cowell, Dougie Poynter, Julia Donaldson and Axel Scheffler.